Increasing the Value of Procurement Management & Services Spend

-Procurement leaders face more pressure than ever to balance business demands that often conflict with each other, like controlling costs while expanding value.
+Procurement management leaders are under more pressure than ever to balance business demands that often conflict with each other, like controlling costs while expanding value.
 Here are a few expectations to consider.

-- Cost Control: Traditional perceptions of their function as a cost-control gatekeeper remain common among business stakeholders.
+Cost Control: Traditional perceptions of this function as cost-control gatekeepers remain common among business stakeholders.

-- Expanded Value: At the same time, companies look to procurement to deliver expanded and demonstrable areas of new value to the company.
-That proposition that requires risk and imagination that may conflict with the traditional, cost-first focus.
+Expanded Value: Companies look to these leaders to deliver expanded and demonstrable areas of new value to the company.

-- Flexibility: Added to the expectations is a new normal business environment following the initial COVID-19 disruptions.
-That new normal creates an increased emphasis on flexibility, cost, value, and performance for every resource that contributes to the business.
+Flexibility: The “next normal” that exists in the post-pandemic workforce has created an increased emphasis on flexibility, cost, value and performance for every resource that contributes to the business.

 1. Reduce the contractor management burden

-Contingent labor management provides great lessons in addressing services spend.
-In particular, many companies utilize a managed services provider (MSP) solution to optimize their contingent workforce.
+Contingent labour management provides great lessons regarding services spend.
+In particular, many companies utilise a managed services provider (MSP) solution to optimise their contingent workforce.

-Where each hiring manager independently leveraged different talent suppliers for their own needs in the past, an MSP program provides a unified strategy to replace that siloed approach.
-Under a single MSP program, companies achieve consistency in price, performance, and risk mitigation across the enterprise, while significantly increasing the level of visibility.
+In cases where hiring managers previously would leverage different talent suppliers for their own needs, an MSP programme provides a unified strategy to replace that siloed approach.
+Under a single MSP programme, companies achieve consistency in price, performance and risk mitigation across the enterprise, while significantly increasing the level of visibility.

-Procurement can deliver the same benefits in managing services.
-To be sure, managing services under a strategic program is no small feat, as contracts encompass many variables in delivery, type of work, and budget.
-Like the MSP, a services procurement partner can fill the management need, applying expertise and technology to deliver consistent results and free stakeholders from much of the work associated with engaging on SOW.
+Companies can reap the same benefits in similarly managing services through a services procurement partner.
+Like the MSP, such a partner can fill the management need, applying expertise and technology to deliver consistent results and free stakeholders from much of the work associated with engaging on SOW.

-No longer are managers or procurement leaders faced with chasing compliance and savings on a $75,000 SOW with a single supplier when capacity is stretched, and savings expectations are high.
-The procurement partner takes the burden from the organization and provides a reliable result across the services provider spectrum.
+For example, managers or won’t have to chase down compliance and savings on a $75,000 (£65,975) SOW with a single supplier when capacity is stretched and savings expectations are high.
+The partner takes the burden from the organisation and provides a reliable result across the services provider spectrum.

-2. Boost procurement management impact through a better SOW strategy
+2. Boost services spend management impact through a better contract

-Several factors contribute to the services procurement strategy, and measuring all factors is essential for achieving and demonstrating value to the business.
-Specifically, the company must focus on the traditional goals concerning the right quality, quantity, and price in the right place at the right time.
+While several factors contribute to an effective services contract strategy, and measuring all factors is essential for achieving and demonstrating value to the business, companies must focus on the traditional goals concerning the right quality, quantity and price in the right place at the right time.

-For easily bench-marked and measured materials or goods (e.g., office supplies, computer equipment), these parameters can guide decisions that lead to a tangible positive performance outcome.
-But how does an organization gauge whether a strategic consulting project is of the right quality?
+For easily benchmarked and measured materials or goods (e.g., office supplies, computer equipment), these parameters can guide decisions that lead to a tangible positive performance outcome.
+But how does an organisation gauge whether a strategic consulting project is of the right quality?

-- First, it brings all services into one program, which provides consistent benchmarks for delivery and quality across all engagements.
+First, it brings all services into one programme, which provides consistent benchmarks for delivery and quality across all engagements.

 3. Unlock data for better engagement decisions

-Advanced data and analytics capabilities let procurement look beyond the fundamentals of the bid-and-buy process for a deeper understanding of which services best support the desired outcome.
+Advanced data and analytics capabilities let purchasing decision makers look beyond the fundamentals of the bid-and-buy process for a deeper understanding of which services best support the desired outcome.
 Consider the possibilities:

-- And, what if procurement could construct a predictive “should cost” from a combination of market data, labor rates, and spend on similar services in the past?
+What if business leaders could construct a predictive “should cost” from a combination of market data, labour rates and spend on similar services in the past?

-The good news is many organizations can do these things with data they already have, but unlocking that data and its potential is difficult.
-Many procurement systems and spend reports do not have enough detail to interpret the unstructured data within contracts, statements of work, and proposals.
-Most organizations also lack the skills and capacity to structure that information, analyze it, and then use it to enable better buying decisions in the future.
+The good news is many organisations can do these things with data they already have but unlocking that data and its potential is difficult because many systems and spend reports do not have enough detail to interpret the unstructured data within contracts, SOWs and proposals.
+Most organisations also lack the skills and capacity to structure that information, analyse it and then use it to enable better buying decisions in the future.

-Thanks to recent innovations, decision-makers can better capture data, use Artificial Intelligence to navigate unstructured information, and make informed decisions that engage the best services to achieve desired outcomes.
+Thanks to recent innovations, decision-makers can better capture data, use artificial intelligence (AI) to navigate unstructured information and make educated decisions that engage the best services to achieve desired outcomes.

-- Misclassification: If a supplier in an engagement is not fully vetted, that provider’s workers may fall under the definition of independent contractors.
-This misclassification of workers can lead to a wide range of issues, from increased tax obligations (e.g. from the IRS in the US, and due to IR35 regulations in the UK, as well as similar regulatory mandates in other countries) to benefits, liability, and a host of other challenges with significant cost and delivery implications.
+Misclassification: If an engaged supplier is not fully vetted, that provider’s workers may fall under the definition of independent contractors.
+This misclassification of workers can lead to a wide range of issues, from increased tax obligations to benefits, liability and a host of other challenges with significant cost and delivery implications.

-- Cost control: The second area of risk concerns cost control.
-Left without enterprise-level management, many contracts continue beyond their original time or scope through low-level extensions that fall below thresholds for procurement involvement.
-Smaller-scale expenditures over time can easily exceed the original budget, with work that is confined to a certain department or function that could otherwise deliver more value if scaled to serve a larger part of the organization.
+Cost control: Left without enterprise-level management, many contracts continue beyond their original time or scope through low-level extensions that fall below thresholds for procurement involvement.
+Smaller-scale expenditures over time can easily exceed the original budget, with work that is confined to a certain department or function that could otherwise deliver more value if scaled to serve a larger part of the organisation.

-- Overlapping Concerns: Finally, the issues of cost and worker classification can overlap.
-For example, an SOW may be used to engage a contractor that is better acquired through a staffing supplier in the MSP program.
+These issues of cost and worker classification can overlap.
+For example, an SOW may be used to engage a contractor that is better acquired through a staffing supplier in the MSP programme.
 As a result, the company is exposed to compliance risk and likely experiences rate inflation simply because it is based on an SOW.
 Such misclassification can contain significant savings if uncovered and routed to a more appropriate engagement structure and associated pricing mechanism.

 Moving Forward: Procurement’s Growing Role as a Business Advisor

-One report found that organizations felt procurement was being held back by a narrow focus on cost-savings and a lack of influence.
-It further cites that in the eyes of many stakeholders, procurement is seen as a blocker.
+One report found that organisations felt procurement was being held back by a narrow focus on cost savings and a lack of influence.
+It further cites that in the eyes of many stakeholders, the function is seen as a blocker.

-To overcome these perceptions, a services procurement strategy that leverages a capable partner with dedicated expertise, data and technology represents a valuable change to legacy processes and demonstrates value through smarter contract decisions.
+To overcome these perceptions, a services strategy that leverages a capable partner with dedicated expertise, data and technology represents a valuable change to legacy processes and demonstrates value through smarter contract decisions.

-Through a strategic approach to engaging services and managing contracts, procurement can accomplish goals related to smart, fiscally responsible, risk-averse decision-making.
-The results are improved buying decisions that will delight stakeholders who can achieve desired outcomes when they need them, freeing them to pursue core objectives.
+Through a strategic approach to engaging services and managing contracts, procurement can accomplish goals related to smart, fiscally responsible and risk-averse decision-making.
+The results are improved buying decisions and high user satisfaction which translate into a growing recognition of as a valued business advisor.